lucidrains/gvp-transformer/README.md

 ## GVP Transformer (wip)

-Implementation of the GVP-Transformer, which was used in the paper <a href="https://www.biorxiv.org/content/10.1101/2022.04.10.487779v1">Learning inverse folding from millions of predicted structures</a> for de novo protein design alongside Alphafold2
+Implementation of the GVP-Transformer, which was used in the paper <a href="https://www.biorxiv.org/content/10.1101/2022.04.10.487779v1">Learning inverse folding from millions of predicted structures</a> for de novo protein design alongside Alphafold2.
+The base neural network consists of an invariant geometric network, <a href="https://github.com/lucidrains/geometric-vector-perceptron">GVP</a>, combined with an encoder / decoder transformer.

 ## Citations